strongloop/strongloop.com2/_posts/2019-06-26-building-an-online-game-with-loopback-4-pt4.md

 In this episode, we covered how to combine your self-defined authorization strategies and services with `@loopback/authentication` and how to apply it to your API.

-You can always design your own strategies and services based on your project need.
+You can always design your own strategies and services based on your project needs.
 For example, you may want to have a password hashing service, so that you don't directly save a user's raw password in the database.
 [Here](https://github.com/strongloop/loopback4-example-shopping/blob/master/packages/shopping/src/services/hash.password.bcryptjs.ts) is an example of how to implement a password hashing service.

 ### What's Next?

-In next episode, we will deploy this project to cloud.
+Next episode, we will deploy this project to cloud.
 In the meantime, you can learn more about LoopBack in [past blogs](https://strongloop.com/strongblog/tag_LoopBack.html).